szgula/UofG_Robotics_TDP/docs/Basic_Actions/Kick_Ball.md

   <img src="../../Images/KickBall.jpeg">
 </p>
 <p align="center">
-Vector Diagram showing the direction of the kick and its relation to the relative direction of the ball with respect to robot.
+ <b>Figure:</b>Vector Diagram showing the direction of the kick and its relation to the relative direction of the ball with respect to robot.
 </p>